Los Angeles - Disgraced

 American football star O.J.
 Simpson, whose racially charged 1995 murder

-trial riveted the nation, is expected to be released from prison as
+trial riveted the nation, was released from jail on parole early Sunday

 Simpson was granted parole at a hearing in July and his earliest

-Simpson was found not guilty in 1995 of the grisly murders of his
+Simpson was famously found not guilty in 1995 of the grisly murders

-ex-wife, Nicole Brown Simpson, and a male companion, Ron Goldman, in a
+of his ex-wife, Nicole Brown Simpson, and a male friend, Ron Goldman, in

-case that transfixed the country and became known as the "Trial of the
+a case that transfixed the country and became known as the "Trial of

 But the former National Football League running back and actor was